freundTech/kit-slides-typst/README.md

     ],
     author: [Your name],
     short-title: [A short title to display at the bottom of all slides.
 Default to your title],
-    group-logo: "Path to the logo of your group", // Optional
+    group-logo: image("Path to the logo of your group"), // Optional
     date: [The date of the presentation],
     language: "de", // The language of the presentation.
 Supports "de" and "en".
     institute: [Your institute],